 Groups & Communities most at risk of discrimination

-Some groups and communities in Scotland, such as BAME, LGBT, those living in poverty experience high levels of mental health problems, and duel stigma and discrimination..
+Some groups and communities in Scotland, such as BAME, LGBT, those living in poverty experience high levels of mental health problems, and dual stigma and discrimination.
 So it’s vital that people in the See Us movement are making changes in the targeted areas which need it most.

 On going and sustained change is the most effective way to tackle mental health stigma and discrimination.
 But we know that taking action has to start somewhere.
 We have resources and tools here for you, whether you want to learn more, host a small starter activity, do something big to get everyone talking, or want to make on going and sustained change.

 What sorts of resources are you looking for?

 Here you can see what resources we have which suit you best.
 Select the types of resource you want, let us know the size of action you want to take, where you’re at in your journey and the reason you want to take action.
 We also have a few recommended resources for making a change in specific groups and communities. if you’re not sure where to start.

 See Me and Feniks are working together to tackle stigma in the Polish male community in Scotland, to help reduce suicide rates.Watch

 The Glasgow Association for Mental Health and See Me worked together to looks at the issues of duel stigma faced by people in the BAME community who experience mental health problemsRead